2026 Public Art Grant Program

 Preference will be given to applicants who show multiple sources of funding.
 Ongoing or repeat events should demonstrate an ability to continue independent of grant funds.

-The total funding for the WAC 2025 grant program is $5000, which will be divided among the successful applicants.
+Total funding for the WAC 2026 grant program is $6500 to be divided among the successful applicants.

-Questions about the application process may be directed to waukeganartscouncil@gmail.com.
+Questions about the grant process may be directed to waukeganartscouncil@gmail.com.

 Criteria